stackhpc/stackhpc-inspector-plugins/README.rst

 ramdisk to populate the ``physical_network`` field of ironic ports.

-The plugin is configured via the option ``[port_physnet] switch_system_name_mapping``, which is a comma-separated list of ``<switch system name>:<physical network>`` tuples.
+The plugin is configured via the option ``[port_physnet] switch_sys_name_mapping``, which is a comma-separated list of ``<switch system name>:<physical network>`` tuples.
 If the switch system name LLDP TLV received by a port matches an item in the mapping, the corresponding physical network will be applied to the port.

 Usage
 =====